asaamali0123/Retail-Sales-Analysis/README.md

 ## 📌 Project Overview

-This project presents a complete **Retail Sales Analysis** using **Python** for data cleaning, feature engineering, exploratory data analysis (EDA), and **Power BI** for building an interactive Executive Dashboard.
+This project analyzes a retail sales dataset using **Python**, **Pandas**, **NumPy**, **Matplotlib**, and **Power BI**.
+The goal is to discover business insights through Exploratory Data Analysis (EDA) and present them using an interactive Executive Dashboard.

-The project follows a complete data analytics workflow from raw data to business recommendations.

 ---

-# 🎯 Business Objectives
+# 🎯 Business Questions

-This project answers the following business questions:

 - How have sales changed over time?
-- Which product categories generate the highest revenue?
+- Which product categories generate the most revenue?
 - Which regions perform best?
-- Which customers contribute the most sales?
+- Which customer segments contribute the most sales?
-- Which products drive revenue?
+- Which products are top performers?
-- Are there seasonal sales patterns?
+- What seasonal trends exist?
 - Which shipping methods are preferred?

 ---

-# 🛠️ Tools & Technologies
+# 🛠️ Tools Used

 - Python
 - Pandas